memgraph/mgclient/README.md

 HTML version of the documentation by running `doxygen` command from project root directory.

-Here's a simple client program making a connection to Memgraph server and executing a single query:

 # Examples

 All the examples of the usage of the mgclient are contained in the [examples](examples) folder, including the C++ wrapper.